zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/suite-overview.md

 - External configuration functions
 - Fee management and withdrawal of generated fees

+The deployed ZrSign smart contract is the one that is used to request wallets, signatures and manage transactions and where the MPC instances are subscribed to.
+You can find the deployed ZrSign smart contracts on the [releases page](../releases/addresses.md).

 ### 3. zrSignConnect.sol

-`zrSignConnect.sol` is an abstract contract that facilitates interaction with ZrSign:
+`zrSignConnect.sol` is an abstract contract that facilitates interaction with ZrSign.
+It's primary purpose is to provide a common interface for interacting with the deployed ZrSign smart contracts.
+It can be used as a base smart contract for developers to extend it to their own requirements, as described in the [ZrSign Direct Guide](../../testnet-guides/zrSign/zrSign-hello-world.md):

 - Helper functions for wallet requests
 - Signature and transaction signing requests